The Thaw

 And strangely, that may have been my favorite part.

-Because I’m usually the one trying to lift the mood in a room.
-I’m often the one complimenting strangers, making conversation, trying to hand people back a small piece of brightness if I can.
+I’m usually the one trying to lift the mood in a room.
+But that afternoon, I was the one being lifted instead.

 By a stranger.